cslarsen/gameboy/README.md

 This is *not yet* a working version.

 I'm just pushing to this repo as the project proceeds.
-See the file [PROGRESS.md](PROGRESS.md) for a few notes.
+See the [progress log](progress/README.md) for a few notes.

 Usage
 =====